diyElectronicsLab/ThePlantPlant/actuators/ESP32-servo-motor-SG90/Readme.md

 - open VScode and create a new project in platform I/O (as usual)
 - click on the PIO icon (alien head), then click on "libraries"
-- search for the "servo ESP32" library **!important!: Version 1.0.3** by Jaroslav Paral and add it to your project
+- search for the "servo ESP32" library `important: Version 1.0.3` by Jaroslav Paral and add it to your project
 - check the example code --> this is a port of the original arduino servo library, it is very easy to use!
 Be aware: all other versions apart from 1.0.3 are buggy.

 ### The Code